-Of course there may be others you want to mention (children from previous relationships?) but resist the urge to read out half the guest list.
+Of course, there may be others you want to mention (children you share or step-children?) but resist the urge to read out half the guest list.
 Nothing kills off a speech quicker than a tedious thank you list.

 The 5 rules to writing a great wedding speech

 Rule 1 Be Different

 A heart-warming tribute to your fella should be the focus of your speech but remember every groom is handsome, kind and generally amaaazing.
 Cut the cliches and concentrate on what makes your man unique.
 Avoid words like ‘soulmate’ or ‘beautiful’, anything that’s overused.
 Nail his individual and quirky characteristics.
 Is he a library-lover, a technology fiend, a total foodie?
 Is he ‘Canal Street’s answer to Jeremy Paxman’ or ‘the only man to still smell lovely after four days at Glastonbury’?

 Yes, the expectation may be on the best man, but all wedding speeches should make people laugh.
 Of course, being funny isn’t about finding good jokes on the internet (if only it were that easy) but instead making witty observations about your relationship.

 Conduct a courtship-autopsy; what have you done together, what have you argued about, what seems to be a regular theme in your relationship?
 See what you can have fun with.

 Rule 3 Tell a story